Trout Fishing Guide: Complete Guide to Catching Rainbow, Brown, Brook, and Lake Trout

 Spinning Gear for Trout

-Cast slightly upstream or across the current, then retrieve the lure naturally with the flow.
-The blade should spin steadily without moving too fast.
+Cast slightly upstream or across the current, then let the lure swing back naturally with the flow.
+You want the blade turning steadily, not ripping through the water.

 Spoon Fishing for Trout